Experimental observation of phase transitions of a deformed Dicke model using a reconfigurable, bi-parametric electronic platform: CONCLUSIONS

 \section{CONCLUSIONS}

 We have experimentally implemented the semiclassical version of the deformed Dicke model using a modified state-of-art electronic platform that comprises active networks of operational amplifiers and passive components.
 The parameter configuration via external voltages in our bi-parametric electronic platform enabled the experimental investigation of the rich dynamics of the system and the direct observation of regular and chaotic dynamics in different regions of the space of parameters.
 Particularly, we have tracked experimentally the ground state as a function of the coupling strength $\gamma$ and deformation strength $\alpha$.
-In addition, we have outlined a two-dimensional phase diagram of the classical version of the deformed Dicke model as a function of $\gamma$ and $\alpha$ and explored quantum phase transitions of the model in our electronic platform, such as the first- and second-order quantum phase transitions of the ground state and the excited-state quantum phase transitions.
+In addition, we have outlined a two-dimensional phase diagram of the classical version of the deformed Dicke model as a function of $\gamma$ and $\alpha$ and explored representative phenomena such as the transition from two equivalent wells to a single deformed well, the dynamics of the ground state, as well as the asymmetry of the energy wells.
 Importantly, the parity-symmetry breaking induced by the deformation strength is clearly unveiled by our experimental measurements.
 The results of our experiments have been in excellent agreement with the expected results from numerical simulations, demonstrating the usefulness of our electronic platform in accurately modeling the semiclassical version of the deformed Dicke model.